Why do we do what we do?

 “Organic can mean alternative and is sometimes looked at critically.
 However, our aim is not being alternative, but acting as it feels good for us.”
 Evi Höller

-After two years of organic farming, soil fertility improves.
-This is also ensured by soil organisms that find a new home on the Gutmannhof.
-Such as beneficial insects.
-For them and their own minds to feel good, Evi and Martin plant a shrub or rose in front of each row of apple trees and a large tree - e.g. a walnut tree - in every meadow.
-A wide variety of apples grow there: Story® Inored, Braeburn, Granny Smith, Gala, Jazz, Golden Delicious, Red Delicious and Kanzi®.
+For their own minds to feel good, Evi and Martin plant a shrub or rose in front of each row of apple trees and a large tree - e.g. a walnut tree - in every meadow.
+A wide variety of apples grow there: Story® Inored, Braeburn, Granny Smith, Gala, Golden Delicious and Red Delicious.

 What do we leave our children?